 In order to improve marketability of the land, the Organization decided to facilitate establishing three metropolitan districts that, through tax assessment of future property owners, will fund improvements to the land, including water, sewer, and street infrastructures.
-A current and a past member of the board of directors and the president of the Organization are on the metropolitan districts' board of directors.
-It is anticipated that as the land is sold, in whole or in part, the membership on the metropolitan districts' board of directors will transition to the buyers.
+At the beginning of the year, a current and a past member of the board of directors and the president of the Organization were on the metropolitan districts' board of directors.
+As the land was sold and the note receivable paid off, the membership on the metropolitan districts' board of directors has and will transition to the buyers.
+As of June 30, 2021, the president of the Organization remains on the board of directors of two of the metropolitan districts, along with members unrelated to the Organization.